 LAC Lugano - a very special cultural Experience

 Time to go downtown.
 Bella Italia is only 40 minutes (by car) away, you can feel that with every step you make.
 Architecture with an Italian stamp, palm trees over and over again and stunning vistas of the lake and the majestic mountains.
 Over and above, glamorous boutiques, cafés and restaurants along the lakefront.
-I walk up tot he so-called LAC, „Lugano Arte e Cultura“.
+I walk up to the so-called LAC, „Lugano Arte e Cultura“.
 This ultramodern cultural center on the lake opened its doors in 2015 and is a fantastic contrast to the traditional architecture.
-Well done in my opinion!
+Well done in my opinion and a must-visit!

 „At the beginning, there was a lot of resistance,“ says Mario Sorgesa, manager of the LAC. „However, in the meantime the locals are proud of their new landmark.“ No doubt!
 Concerts and ballets with renowned international artists and exhibitions are taking place at the LAC.
 Until August 2020, you can admire the art of Cézanne, Monet and van Gogh.
 The high windows allow a stunning view of the spectacular landscape.

 And another highlight is waiting: I get 3D glasses to closely experience augmented reality.
 With acoustic and visual instructions through glasses and a headset I walk from the LAC to the historic area Santa Maria degli Angeli with a Franciscan monastery and an old church just next to it.
 What a fantastic symbiosis of old and new!
 There is a fresco of the crucifixion in the church, an artwork of Bernardino Luini who was educated by Leonardo da Vinci.
 My walkabout lasts 40 minutes.
 Should you ever visit Lugano, don´t miss it.
 It costs 10 Swiss Francs (as per March 2010) and is absolutely worth the money.